Robert E. Brant

 - The Jewish Federation of Cincinnati, Chair of Planned Giving Committee, and Co-Chair of the 2008 and 2009 Community Campaigns

-- The Jewish Community Center, Member of the Executive Committee and Board
+- The Jewish Community Center, Member of the Finance Committee

 - Greater Cincinnati Foundation, Professional Advisory Board Member

-- The Jewish Foundation of Cincinnati, Board Member and Investment and Audit Committees
+- The Jewish Foundation of Cincinnati, Board Member, Investment and Audit Committees, and Secretary

 - Cris Collinsworth ProScan Foundation, Trustee